piyushkr22/dailyByte/README.md

 ## 🌟 Usage

-1. **Sign Up and Log In:** Establish an account using your email and log in to access the complete set of features.
+1. **Sign Up and Log In:** Establish an account using your email and log in to access the complete features.
 2. **Create and Manage Articles:** Visit "Add Post" in the navbar to publish a post.
-Modify or delete your articles as needed.
+You can modify or delete your articles as needed.
 3. **Explore All Posts:** Explore the "All Posts" section to discover articles published by other users.

 ## 📝 Rich Text Editor